Anthony-Nolan/Atlas/README_DonorImport.md

 between uploading files containing the same donor.

 A full description of all possible combinations of update files can be found later in this readme.

+## File Validation

+Contents of the donor import file are validated on import to check that all required fields have been submitted; the [schema file](/Schemas/DonorUpdateFileSchema.json) indicates which fields are required.
+Validation failures are logged as custom events to Application Insights and saved to a database table `DonorImportFailures`.

+`DonorImportFailures` table ([link to describing model](/Atlas.DonorImport.Data/Models/DonorImportFailures.cs)) contains donor information and error details.
+In case of multiple errors for one donor, one row per each error is created.

+Note: HLA typings themselves are not verified at this stage, as this would involve HLA metadata dictionary lookups, which would slow down the import process.
+"Bad" HLA will be caught and reported at the point where the donor is added to the Matching Donor Database (either via Service Bus, or Data Refresh).

 ## File Transfer performance